bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     Equivalent to `#!sql TRY_TO_TIMESTAMP` except that it uses the local time zone, or keeps the original timezone if the input is a timezone-aware timestamp.

+#### TO_ARRAY
+-   `#!sql TO_ARRAY(EXPR)`

+    Converts the input expression to a single-element array containing this value.
+If the input is an ARRAY, or VARIANT containing an array value, the result is unchanged.
+Returns `NULL` for `NULL` or a JSON null input.

 ### Table Functions